mturvillehei/miapipeline/README.md

 # miapipeline
-For easy testing of string membership in LLMs.
+For easy testing of string membership and memorization in LLMs.

 # Pipeline structure.